ICI3D/MMED/fields.md

 ## Tools

 What are our competitive advantages?
+* Base and experience in Africa
+* Cool pedagogical base

 What can be accomplished in the workshop framework?
+* We can't provide foundational training

 Follow up:
 * Networking alumni
 * Research initiatives

-## Challenges

-We can't provide foundational training

 ## Appendix: Disease modeling workshops